Dear readers,

 Brandon - July 2024

-(2) The true task of a teacher
+(2) The true duty of a teacher (new translation)

-A teacher who humiliates or penalizes their student because they cannot accomplish something is not worthy of this profession.
-The task of a teacher is not to use the rod to instill discipline but to help the sincere student find the light in what they themselves are teaching.
+The duty of a teacher is not to use the rod to instill discipline, but to help a sincere student find the light within what is being taught.

 Brandon - July 2024